datacarpentry/OpenRefine-ecology-lesson/README.md

-# Data Carpentry OpenRefine Lesson for Archaeologists
+# OpenRefine Lesson for SCI

-This repository is a fork of the Data Carpentry OpenRefine material based on ecological data, currently being adapted to serve as an introductory lesson to OpenRefine for Scholarly Communications at UNLV Libraries.
+This repository is a fork of the Data Carpentry OpenRefine material based on ecological data, currently being adapted to serve as an introductory lesson to OpenRefine for Scholarly Communications Initiatives at UNLV Libraries.

 ## Maintainers